-- Subject is a recreational opioid user who is NOT physically dependent on opioids based
+- Subject is a recreational opioid user who is NOT physically dependent on opioids

-defined as recreationally abusing opioids for non-therapeutic purposes (i.e., for
+is defined as recreationally abusing opioids for non-therapeutic purposes (i.e., for

 psychoactive effects) on at least 10 occasions within the last year and at least once